CrazyPython/tree-query/README.md

 A struct is like a Java record or class.

 ## Known bugs
- - Mixing tabs and spaces is not supported, unless an explicit spaces per indent specified
+ - Mixing tabs and spaces is not supported in the same file, unless an explicit spaces per indent specified